 - The XZ Utils can provide lossless data compression.

 - It can check for data errors during the compression.

-7-Zip is one of the best compression tools for Linux distributions.
+7-Zip is one of the best archive managers for Linux distributions.
 It can compress and decompress almost every type of file.
 Even you can extract an ISO file through the 7-Zip tool.
 7-Zip allows users to set passwords while compressing files.
-Igor Pavlov created 7-Zip, and it has the GNU and GPL privacy license.
+Igor Pavlov created 7-Zip, which has GNU and GPL privacy licenses.
 The C++ programming language is used to create the 7-Zip compression tool.

 Important Features of 7-Zip